 Others echoed these views.
 Another group reviewed the relevant studies and observed that "[m]ost of the available and credible data suggest that [hydroxychloroquine] is a safe drug."
 That includes the pre-COVID-19 data-in "decades of . . . use by rheumatologists, . . . cardiac toxicity was rarely ever seen"-as well as the COVID-19-related studies-for example, the RECOVERY trial found 'no cardiotoxicity" by hydroxychloroquine.
-Indeed, the RECOVERY trial "prove[d] that [hydroxychloroquine] did not increase cardiac complications in COVID-19 cases despite using 4 times higher dosage than that used by rheumatologists.
-These authors also emphasized that "[m]ultiple mechanisms cause cardiac complications in patients with COVID-19 infection"; thus, the infection's propensity to cause "Intrinsic cardiac abnormalities . . . is probably acting as a confoundor."
+The recover trial "prove[d] that [hydroxychloroquine] did not increase cardiac complications in COVID-19 cases despite using 4 times higher dosage than that used by rheumatologists.
+These authors also emphasized that "[m]ultiple mechanisms cause cardiac complications in patients with COVID-19 infection"; 254 thus, the infection's propensity to cause "Intrinsic cardiac abnormalities . . . is probably acting as a confoundor.
+"255

 Still another set of researchers reevaluated hydroxychloroquine's safety during the pandemic.
-They conducted a "meta-analysis to compare the safety of [hydroxychloroquine] versus placebo" for any indication.
-Although their "meta-analysis of RCTs found a significantly higher risk of skin pigmentation [issues] in [hydroxychloroquine] users versus placebo," they did not find any statistically significant increases in other adverse events, Inciuding "cardiac toxicity."
+They conducted a "meta-analysis to compare the safety of [hydroxychloroquine] versus placebo' for any indication.256 Although their 'meta-analysis of RCTs found a significantly higher risk of skin pigmentation [issues] in [hydroxychloroquine] users versus placebo," they did not find any statistically significant increases in other adverse events, Inciuding 'cardiac toxicity."
+267